-For small scale commercial and domestic metering, at present there are hand held data acquisition device available that will connect to the energy meters via wired connections such as RS232, RS485 and infrared optical ports.
-Security concerns mandates that the communication interface between the energy meter and hand held devices should be more reliable and tamper proof.
+For small scale commercial and domestic metering, at present there are handheld data acquisition devices available that will connect to the energy meters via wired connections such as RS232, RS485, and infrared optical ports.
+Security concerns mandate that the communication interface between the energy meter and handheld devices should be more reliable and tamper-proof.
 Energy meters do have standards for electricity metering data exchange.
 The most important standard is the IEC 62056, also known as IEC 61107.
 It is an international standard for any computer to read the utility meters.
 It specifies the protocol when operating over any media to communicate with the meter using handheld devices over a serial port.

-An energy meter manufacturing company approached Embien with the goal of introducing innovation in meter reading together with reduction of energy reading acquisition process.
-The requirement was to wirelessly acquire the reading from the existing optical port of the digital energy meter and replace the custom handheld device into a smart phone based system.
-An Android application should be developed suitably for acquiring the readings wirelessly and push it to the cloud directly using the 3G/4G network already available in the smart phone.
+An energy meter manufacturing company approached Embien intending to introduce innovation in meter reading together with reduction of energy reading acquisition process.
+The requirement was to wirelessly acquire the reading from the existing optical port of the digital energy meter and replace the custom handheld device into a smartphone-based system.
+An Android application should be developed suitably for acquiring the readings wirelessly and push it to the cloud directly using the 3G/4G network already available in the smartphone.
 Also the optical port to wireless converter module should be very compact that can fit the existing optical port socket and operate through battery supply for long duration.

-Embien upon detailed study of the customer requirement has proposed to develop a BLE based wireless converter module that can convert the optical port to BLE based wireless communication port.
-For BLE connectivity module, Embien suggested its ultra low power and compact BLE module “eStorm-B1” for rapid deployment of the required system.
-Only few components were required to build the optical port to wireless converter module.
-The ultra low power consumption makes it suitable for low duration battery power operations.
+Embien upon a detailed study of the customer requirement has proposed to develop a BLE based wireless converter module that can convert the optical port to BLE based wireless communication port.
+For the BLE connectivity module, Embien suggested its ultra-low power and compact BLE module “eStorm-B1” for the rapid deployment of the required system.
+Only a few components were required to build the optical port to the wireless converter module.
+The ultra-low power consumption makes it suitable for low duration battery power operations.
 Also the compact dimension of the module supports easy integration into the existing designs.

 Upon customer approval, Embien started the development with the eStorm-B1 BLE module and enabled optical connectivity.
 The module was powered by non-rechargeable battery and due to the intelligent power management the battery last long for more than 6000 readings.